dritonpr/MergeFiles/README.md

 ## API Usage
 ### Input
-The API endpoint `/api/MergeArchives` expects a POST request containing multiple .ZIP files, sent as `multipart/form-data`.
-This format is standard for sending files over HTTP and is supported by many HTTP clients and libraries.
-The decision to use `multipart/form-data` is because it allows sending large files efficiently without the need to base64 encode them.
+- The API endpoints `/api/MergeArchives`, `/api/MergeArchives` expects a POST request containing multiple .ZIP files, sent as `multipart/form-data`.
+- There is the Custom function for the validation of each file
 ### Output
 The API will respond with a .ZIP file containing the merged contents of the input files.

-### Error Handling
-If an unexpected error occurs during the process, the API will not expose detailed .NET exception messages to the client.
-Instead, it will respond with a generic error message and a `500 Internal Server Error` status code.

 ## Quality Requirements
-1. **Scalability**: We implemented async patterns to ensure the server can handle multiple requests concurrently without blocking.
+1. **Scalability**: I've implemented intereface based async patterns to ensure the server can handle multiple requests concurrently without blocking.
 This ensures the server remains responsive even under heavy load.
 2. **Robustness**: By limiting the maximum file size, we ensure that the server doesn't get overwhelmed with too large files.
-We also catch unexpected exceptions and prevent their details from being sent to clients, thereby hiding potentially sensitive information.
+By catching unexpected exceptions and prevent their details from being sent to clients, thereby hiding potentially sensitive information.
+By using Rate limit, we manage to add rate-limiting capabilities.
 3. **Efficiency**: The merging process is optimized to ensure it happens as quickly as possible, minimizing the response time for the client by streaming the data when possible to avoid excessive memory consumption.

 ## Implementation Details
-- **Runtime**: The application is developed using ASP.NET Core, which is a cross-platform, high-performance framework for building modern, cloud-based, and internet-connected applications.
+- **Runtime**: The application is developed using ASP.NET Core 7.0
 - **Error Handling**: To ensure unexpected errors are caught and appropriately handled, I've used global exception handling middleware in ASP.NET Core.
 This will prevent detailed .NET error messages from being sent to clients.

 ## Libraries and Dependencies